What Is a checklist knowledge transfer template?

-A KT checklist is a guide that helps organizations plan, create, acquire, and share knowledge with another entity, ensuring its availability for future use.
+A checklist knowledge transfer template is a guide that helps organizations plan, create, acquire, and share knowledge with another entity, ensuring its availability for future use.
 It also allows companies to focus on the knowledge and expertise that needs to be shared with the workers.
 In addition to that, the knowledge transfer plan checklist allows you to assess how important a task is to the mission of the organization.

 The template will help organizations achieve the results they desire by setting clear goals from the very beginning.
 Some of the things that you need to consider in the application of the knowledge transfer plan checklist are:

 - Carriers of the knowledge

 - Information that can be acquired by other means

 How does checklist knowledge transfer template Flow?